Fitness centre manager

 Work experience

-Pre-entry experience in fitness or leisure centre operations is almost always essential when applying for a fitness centre manager role.
+Pre-entry experience in sports or leisure centre operations is vital when applying for a fitness centre manager role.

-When pursuing a fitness centre manager career, it’s advisable to learn as much as you can about the management of the centre, find out how other centres are run and start to establish a network of contacts.
-If possible, attend relevant events and listen to the key speakers from the fitness sector.
+When pursuing a career in fitness management, it's advisable to learn as much as you can about the running of the centre; find out how others operate and start to establish a network of contacts.
+If possible, attend relevant events and listen to key speakers from the fitness sector.

 Advertisement